Ashutosh-Choudhury-9/Dynamic-Retail-Dashboard/README.md

 | Yes      | ES-2011-1276768  | EU             |

 # 📌 KPI Table
+The KPI table consolidates the most essential performance metrics for the retail analysis.
+These KPIs allow the dashboard to provide actionable insights by comparing important aspects of sales performance.

 | KPI                  | Name           | Symbol |
 |:---------------------|:---------------|:-------|
 | Sum of Sales          | Total Sales    | 📈     |